Caleb Hillier Parry

-Caleb Hillier Parry (21 October 1755 – 9 March 1822) was an Anglo-Welsh physician credited with the first report of Parry–Romberg syndrome, published in 1815, and one of the earliest descriptions of the exophthalmic goiter, published in 1825.
+Caleb Hillier Parry (21 October 1755 – 9 March 1822) was an Anglo-Welsh medical doctor credited with the first report of Parry–Romberg syndrome, published in 1815, and one of the earliest descriptions of the exophthalmic goiter, published in 1825.

 Life

 Born in Cirencester, Gloucestershire, on 21 October 1755, Parry was eldest son of Joshua Parry, a minister, and Sarah Hillier, daughter of Caleb Hillier of Upcott, Devon.
 He was educated first at a private school in Cirencester, and in 1770 entered Warrington Academy, where he stayed for three years.
 In 1773, Parry began studying medicine at Edinburgh.
 He continued his studies for two years in London, where he lived with Thomas Denman the obstetric physician.
 Returning to Edinburgh in 1777, Parry graduated M.D. in June 1778.